Search the Omeda Knowledge Base

 An Odyssey voyage must start with the first two elements.
 These elements will both only be used once, at the very beginning of your voyage:

 Once you have set up these first two elements, the next step is extremely customizable and dependent on your needs for the series.
-From Schedule, you can set up any of the elements except Wait and Filter.
+From Schedule, you can set up any of the elements except the Wait element.
 Overall, the remaining elements after the initial setup can be broken up into the Voyage Support elements (Timing, Modifiers and Pathing) and the Audience Engagement elements (Channels and Marketplace).

 Can you map out your elements in any order?